arunktym/kuksaDocumentation/kuksaIde/externalTraining/Architecture.md

 ## Protocols

 Automotive protocols are classified by the Society of Automotive Engineers (SAE) into four categories according to the transmission rate and their role in the automotive architecture.
 Specifically, Class A defines the protocols that are used for convenience systems (e.g. lighting, windows, seatcontrols) and require inexpensive, low-speed communication.
 Class B defines the protocols supporting instrument cluster or vehicle speed communication and require medium-speed communication.
-Furthermore, Class C is defined for real-time control ECUs such as the engine, braking and steer- by-wire and require high-speed communication.
+Furthermore, Class C is defined for real-time control ECUs such as the engine, braking and steer-by-wire and require high-speed communication.
 Finally, telematics systems usually require higher communication speed for multimedia (audio / video) and navigation, and therefore SAE defined the additional Class D communications.
 All four protocol Class categories are illustrated in <span style="color:lightblue">Table 1</span> along with the protocols that belong to each category and are used for in-vehicle communication in terms of their characteristics.

 ![](AutomotiveNetwork.png)

-   ### Firugre 2.
+   ### Firugre 3.
 Automotive Network.